 Everything they do in the course has context.
 Some fictitious clients have needs and provide clumsy requirements for an application that the student must build.
 There are no isolated exercises that don't achieve some purpose.

 The students get a chance to take a new concept or skill and apply it in a similar context.
 Hopefully, the differences are subtle enough to require some effort and allow the student to transfer the knowledge.

 By doing work in the context of building actual projects, students never wonder why they are doing a task.
 If a concept is introduced or practiced without context, in the abstract, students would not know how to apply a concept across different contexts.
 By providing a subtle variation in contexts immediately, then students' brains have a greater chance to quickly learn to decouple what can change across different situations and what can't.

 I recently learned that a popular online learning platform has something called the "2-minute rule".
 Every exercise presented to a learner should be minimal enough for an average person to complete in 2 minutes.

-In my own experience, in all the research I've read and field results from educators I've read, this is not how people learn.
+In my own experience, and in all the research and field results from educators I've read, this is not how people learn.
 It sure makes them feel good, but they don't actually learn anything.